23. The Happy Squirrel

 Well That Escalated Quickly

 You woke up… or did you?
-Everything looks normal, but nothing feels quite real.
-You're staring at your to-do list wondering if any of it matters or if you dreamed it during an overnight reboot.
+Everything seems normal, but nothing feels real.
+You consider your day ahead, unsure if it matters or if you’re stuck in a dream.
 You’re trying to decode signs from your coffee froth, but all you get is "¯\_(ツ)_/¯" and your shadow self just sent you a meme.
 You’ve cycled through three identity crises before breakfast and can’t tell if you're avoiding your purpose or living it sideways.
-You’re buffering, have several emotional tabs open and no idea who’s driving.
+You’re buffering, have several emotional tabs open and no where near close to firing on all four cylinders.

 Adjusting the Knobs

 You’re feeling mildly unhinged but in a charming way.
 You’ve embraced the weird and stopped trying to give it any other name.
 You’re holding your plans like acorns in your pocket - loosely.
 You now see that squirrels plan ahead, and even if you're unsure of where this is going, you're fine with going along for the ride.
-When things don't go as expected, you smile and say "classic," feeling pleasantly confused.
+When things don't go as expected, you smile wryly.

 Unsubscribed from Self-Sabotage

 You've recognised that some lessons are recurring, but now you treat them like seasonal allergies instead of identity crises.
-Self-awareness has become your favourite party trick and you’ve developed the uncanny ability to detect deja vu.
+You've become skilled at self-awareness and can easily recognize deja vu as a test.
 People think you're eccentric, but you're actually just tuned into a frequency where the bonkers of it all equals enlightenment.

 Writing the TED Talk

 You’re telling your own story with humour and curiosity.
-You can hold all your WTFs in one hand whilst stirring a cup of tea the other.
+You can hold all your WTAFs in one hand whilst stirring a cup of tea the other.
 You know life isn’t a straight line; it’s a squirrel-shaped sky-travelling leap of faith.
-You’re approaching life with a positive outlook, sense of humour and an appreciation for the unexpected whilst embracing your inner squirrel by adjusting awry plans with “Que Sera”.
+You’re approaching life with a positive outlook, sense of humour and an appreciation for the unexpected whilst embracing your inner squirrel by adjusting awry plans with ‘Que Sera’.

 v.
 Working with these Energies